 Let’s bring this question into our own time.
 Suppose that during the late 1990s the CIA had found a source who said that the World Trade Center would be destroyed.
 However, suppose the CIA experts found no connections, concluded that the man was not credible, and did nothing in response.
 But then, after the World Trade Center fell to the ground, they would have remembered that the man’s prophecy had been accurate and decided that he was highly credible after all.

 Then the rabbis try one more time, “Well, it’s not that exactly.
 It’s that the Gospels say Joseph wasn’t the father of Jesus of Nazareth, so the link to David’s line Jer 23:5–6; was broken.”
 And that’s where they’re impaled on the horns of a dilemma.
 Logically, apart from faith, there are only two possibilities.
-Rabbi Yeshua compels a choice.
+“Who do you say that I am?”
+Mt 16:15.

 If they acknowledge that the Gospels are true, they have to acknowledge that Rabbi Yeshua’s conception was miraculous Is 7:14, therefore that he really was God’s promised Mashiakh, and therefore Jewish on God’s own authority.